-In Chess, castling is a single move done during the opening in which the player moves his King and Rook either on the King side or Queen side for the purpose of getting the King out of the center of the board, where it’s more vulnerable to attacks, to a safer position.
+In Chess, castling is a single move done during the opening in which the player moves his King and Rook either Kingside or Queenside for the purpose of getting the King out of the center of the board, where it’s more vulnerable to attacks, to a safer position.

 What is Castling in Chess